KMSB: KZAZ

 In 1970, KZAZ filed for the station to be dual-city designated as a Tucson-Nogales station, and the FCC gave it temporary authority to operate from the Tucson studio only.
 This was continually extended until 1973, when permanent approval was granted.
 The move was also hoped to bring more advertising to the station by designating it as a Tucson outlet in advertising publications.
 The Nogales facility was then used as offices, though insufficient coverage of Nogales events led to the FCC issuing a short-term renewal in 1975 and ordering it to send its mobile studio to Nogales on at least a monthly basis; by 1984, the station had segments on Nogales in its midday newscasts and a weekly Sunday night program on Nogales issues.
 Meanwhile, the station had found its first true program success: telecasts of Arizona Wildcats men's basketball, which attracted public interest and also raised the profile of the team.

-Gene Adelstein, a Tucson resident and general manager of KZAZ since 1970 when he left his job as a public information officer for the city of Tucson, and attorney Edward Berger put together a group of investors as "Roadrunner Television" and bought KZAZ in 1976.
+In 1970, Gene Adelstein, a former Tucson public information officer, became KZAZ's general manager.
+Adelstein and attorney Edward Berger put together a group of investors as Roadrunner Television and bought KZAZ in 1976.
 Under Adelstein, KZAZ—one of the smallest independents by market size in the country—continued to have a homespun feel.
 As Bonnie Henry wrote in the Arizona Daily Star: "They held live wrestling matches in the studio, organized a paint-the-station day, and ran a 24-hour Star Trek marathon that sparked a run on blank videotape."
 At the same time, the addition of a satellite dish, which the Christian Broadcasting Network paid for, greatly expanded its ability to air live sports and news programming, such as the Independent Network News.

 The Adelstein–Berger team also expanded to a second station, owning half of KGSW-TV in Albuquerque, New Mexico, when it launched in 1981; the duo also made an unsuccessful bid for KCPQ in Tacoma, Washington, in 1978.
 Meanwhile, the pair began to look at possibly moving KZAZ off of Mount Hopkins.
 The transmitter location, south of Tucson, often meant subpar reception for Tucson viewers.
 KZAZ proposed relocating to Mount Bigelow, continuing to broadcast by a channel 11 translator into Nogales (with the capability to opt out of the main Tucson signal) and a new channel 24 translator into Tubac.